cryptotechguru/Cryptonomicon/Projects/Bounties/README.md

 1. The Gatekeeper is responsible for testing deliverables against requirements.
 1. The Gatekeeper opens separate issues for any deltas found, moves the bounty issue back to `In Progress` and hands off to the Keymaster.
-1. If the requirements are all satisfied the Gatekeeper moves the issue to `Complete` and hands off to the Keymaster.
+1. If the requirements are all satisfied the Gatekeeper moves the issue to `Complete` and hands off to the Keymaster and Treasurer.

 ### Complete

 1. The Keymaster creates a payment request in the pay server and sends a link directly to the Treasurer.
-1. The Treasurer verifies that the issue was marked as `Complete` by the Gatekeeper and that the wiki page is updated.
+1. The Treasurer verifies the request and sends the payment to the Keymaster.
 1. When the payment is received the Keymaster closes the issue.

 ## Estimates